antonyh/randonomicon/_posts/2020-08-13-css-typography.markdown

 ## Kerning

 For typography kerning is important.
-Controlling the spacing between letters makes it more readable and the overall look more polished.
+Controlling the spacing between letters makes it more readable, and the overall look more polished.

     -webkit-text-size-adjust: 100%;
     -webkit-font-feature-settings: "kern" 1;